-AFORR expects that DOE will conduct a thorough Environmental Assessment of this proposal, in keeping with the requirements of NEPA.
+AFORR expects that before making any decision on this proposal DOE will fulfill its legal responsibility to carefully consider the proposal's merits and environmental impacts by conducting a thorough Environmental Assessment of this proposal, in keeping with the requirements of NEPA.
 This assessment must consider (among other topics) the presence of sensitive resources on the lands proposed for transfer, the effect of the transfer on the viability of the contiguous interior forest habitat that the Black Oak Ridge Conservation Area is supposed to protect, the effect of the proposed boundary on the state's ability to manage the conservation area effectively, and the cumulative impact of this action in combination with other transfers and conversions of ORR land that have occurred in recent years.
+This must include realistic evaluation of the economic benefits and costs to the local community, not an unquestioning acceptance of developers' optimistic projections.
+Note that DOE's past assessments of proposed land transfers have unquestioningly assumed that requested land transfers were needed and would benefit the community, but these land transfers have failed to yield the tax revenues and other positive economic results that were promised.